 Findings from our annual State of the Software Supply Chain Report, which looks at the use of open source software development, told us two main things:

-- Those components are being attacked at record pace with a 430% yoy growth in next-generation attacks
+- Those components are being attacked at record pace with a 430% year-over-year growth in next-generation attacks.

 These trends, which we'll be expanding on even further in our 2021 report out this fall, also reminded us these phenomenon are affecting the entire software industry, not just open source.
 Particularly, enterprises are struggling to react to the greater scale and complexity as they move to the cloud.
 Whether from hybrid environments with both cloud and on-premise infrastructure, or 100% cloud-native development, the industry is finding growing risk goes hand in hand with increased innovation.
 Today, we take a closer look at the state of cloud security for ourselves and our customers.